 What’s in store for the CPTPP?

 For the United States, the future remains uncertain.
-President-Elect Biden told CFR during the 2020 presidential campaign that the TPP “wasn’t perfect but the idea behind it was a good one,” adding that the U.S. withdrawal “put China in the driver’s seat.”
-During the Democratic primary debates, Biden said he would try to renegotiate the TPP, but that he would not sign any new deal without input from labor and environmental groups.
-He has also said that major investments in U.S. workers and infrastructure are prerequisites for any new trade agreement.
+President Biden told CFR during the 2020 presidential campaign that the TPP “wasn’t perfect but the idea behind it was a good one,” adding that the U.S. withdrawal “put China in the driver’s seat.”
+Biden has said he could try to renegotiate the deal to include stronger labor and environmental standards, a possibility the White House reiterated following China’s membership bid.

 The United States is “not ready domestically to jump back into that agreement,” says Cutler, noting that it will take time for Biden to navigate disagreement within his party on trade while “addressing the angst of folks that feel they’re losing out from trade agreements.”
-In addition, while many CPTPP countries would welcome a U.S. return, she says, they would likely be unwilling to commit to a major renegotiation, having already been “burned” by the U.S. withdrawal after making politically painful concessions.
-Cutler argues that a Biden administration could instead pursue narrower deals [PDF], such as a digital trade pact, with the CPTPP members or other countries in the region.
+In addition, although many CPTPP countries would welcome a U.S. return, she says, they would likely be unwilling to commit to a major renegotiation, having already been “burned” by the U.S. withdrawal after making politically painful concessions.
+Nevertheless, she argues, the agreement is too important for Washington to ignore, particularly in light of China’s interest.

 The Office of the U.S. Trade Representative offers a summary of every chapter of the original TPP.